helinbicen/user-info/README.md

 # userInfo
 One of my first projects made with Javascript, HTML and CSS.
+Enables you to save, delete and list user info.